88888888oleg/route_flutter_bloc/README.md

 # 🚀 Route Flutter Bloc — smart BLoC widgets that understand navigation
 Avoid unnecessary rebuilds and side-effects when pages are hidden in the navigation stack.
 React only when needed.
 Improve performance without changing your app’s architecture.
+Works with the bloc library — you don’t need to change your development paradigm.
+You can always add this package without touching your existing code.

+## Why use it?
 route_flutter_bloc is a collection of enhanced versions of standard flutter_bloc widgets like BlocBuilder, BlocListener, and others.
 These widgets are navigation-aware — they know when your page is on screen or hidden inside the Navigator stack, and behave accordingly.
 Will this package work with your navigation system? - If RouteAware works for you, then this package will work too.
-## Why use it?

 In a typical Flutter app using flutter_bloc, your BlocBuilder or BlocListener widgets always work, even when the page is not visible.
 This can lead to: